 While it may seem tempting to save a few pennies by doing it all in-house, hiring someone to do business blog writing for you can make a world of difference.
 Business blog writing isn't something that comes naturally, and if you can find a good writer, it will increase your quality.
 Furthermore, if you can develop a team, you can make sure that fresh content is regularly being delivered, and as stated before, keeping a blog frequent is important for SEO and reader retention.
 This can also alleviate many clients' fears that a blog will be too difficult to maintain.

+What will a blog do for a company?
 If your clients are still unsure about developing and maintaining a blog for their site, bring up these ideas with them.
-They might realize that the benefits of having a business blog will surely outweigh the commitment, especially if you hire a writer or manage it for them.
-By doing a little bit of planning, keeping good analytics, and choosing the right keywords, you can make sure that their business blog is a self-maintaining success that helps them grow.
+They might realize that the benefits of blogging for business will surely outweigh the commitment, especially if you hire a writer or manage it for them.
+By doing a little bit of planning, keeping good analytics, and choosing the right keywords, you can make sure that their business blog writing is a self-maintaining success that helps them grow.
+Does your business need a blog?
+To learn more, check out our white paper, "How the Right Blog Content Can Power and Simplify All Your Online Marketing."